 - Metronidazole (Flagyl).
 Metronidazole is the most commonly used antibiotic for giardia infection.
 Side effects may include nausea and a metallic taste in the mouth.
 Don't drink alcohol while taking this medication.

 - Tinidazole (Tindamax).
 Tinidazole works as well as metronidazole and has many of the same side effects, but it can be given in a single dose.

 - Nitazoxanide (Alinia).
 Because it comes in a liquid form, nitazoxanide may be easier for children to swallow.
-Side effects may include nausea, flatulence, yellow eyes and brightly colored yellow urine.
+Side effects may include nausea, gas, yellow eyes and brightly colored yellow urine.

 Preparing for an appointment

 While you may initially bring your symptoms to the attention of your family doctor, he or she may refer you to a gastroenterologist — a doctor who specializes in digestive system disorders.